alirokni/node-server/README.md

 # node-server
 Simple HTTP node.js server is a standalone server to run any static web page.

 Once the node.js is insatlled, edit profile $PATH variable using export command to run node from any directory in terminal (e.g. export PATH="/Users/USER-NAME/node/bin:$PATH").
+In order to make life easier, setting profile $PATH can be done in .profile and sourced before running node app.
+To check availability of node, execute node -v to get the node version.

 server.js can be installed in any directory  and webpage can have access to it.
 An example of directory which has node.js in a different directory than development server is showing in following:
 <pre>